koiralaashutosh/HTML-and-CSS-Experiment/README.md

 # HTML-and-CSS-Experiment
-Experimenting with my HTML and CSS knowledge.
-In this project, I have created a basic sports channel or portal's website.
+After the completion of this certification 'E-commerce Website with HTML and CSS from Great Learning Academy, I wanted to use the knowledge I gained from watching the videos in a project.
+In this project, I have created a basic sports channel or portal website, similar to the website that was taught to be built during the course for the certification.
+This is a very simple layout project just done to test my knowledge a little.